Add physics colliders

 In order to automatically spawn colliders from Tiled objects, you need two things:

-• having the proper feature enabled: you will either need avian or rapier, depending on your backend choice (you can eventually only enable physics, but you it means you will provide the backend yourself).
+• enable the proper feature: either avian or rapier, depending on your backend choice.
+You can eventually only enable the physics feature, but you'll have to provide your own physics backend.

-• instanciate the TiledPhysicsPlugin with an associated TiledPhysicsBackend.
+• instanciate the TiledPhysicsPlugin with the associated TiledPhysicsBackend of your choice.

 use bevy::prelude::*;